Gearbox-protocol/goerli-playground/README.md

 ### Deploy order

+Prerequisites:

+- Well-known address of WETH on target testnet should be set in `@gearbox-protocol/sdk`
+- Addresses of [UNISWAP_V2_ROUTER](https://docs.uniswap.org/protocol/V2/reference/smart-contracts/router-02) and [SUSHISWAP_ROUTER](https://dev.sushi.com/docs/Developers/Deployment%20Addresses#testnets-goerli--kovan--rinkeby--ropsten) must be set for target testnet in `@gearbox-protocol/sdk`

-Use `--network localhost` flag to connect to running fork
+Use `--network localhost` flag to connect to running hardhat fork.

 1. `npx hardhat run scripts/syncerDeploy.ts --network localhost`
    Deploys syncer.
 This is a contract that is accessed by robots that sync mainnet data with testnet.